 Success in the IOF graduate program depends on the working relationship between the student and the supervisor(s).
-With this in mind, all students and supervisors should read the G+PS Handbook of Graduate Supervision provided by the Faculty of Graduate and Postdoctoral Studies (G+PS).
-Some sections of this Handbook are highlighted here, however the Handbook itself is the most reliable source.
+With this in mind, all students and supervisors should read G+PS’ Handbook of Graduate Supervision.

-Students should also consult the Intellectual Property Guide for guidelines on intellectual property, plagiarism, and publication.
+Students should also consult the Intellectual Property Guide for issues related to intellectual property, plagiarism, and publication.

-In addition, at the beginning of the term of study, the supervisor and student should discuss and agree on such things as:
+In addition, at the beginning of the term of study, the supervisor and students should discuss such things as:

 Student Declaration